 Since the levels of estrogen and progesterone reduce during menopause, it takes a toll on one’s mood.
 No wonder women in the perimenopause or menopause stages are more prone to anxiety and mood swings.
 To add to this are the hot flashes, and night sweats, which make sleeping troublesome, and affect one’s emotional well-being immensely.
 Women who have already had episodes of depression in the past can be struggling even more.

 Turmeric is known for its anti-inflammatory, and antioxidant properties, which makes it effective in controlling mood swings and depression.
-Of the several studies, one of them conducted in 2017 acknowledged the effectiveness of curcumin, in combination with saffron, as an antidepressant.
+Of the several studies, one of them conducted in 2017 acknowledged the effectiveness of curcumin, combined with saffron, as an antidepressant.

 Coming to its role in menopause, turmeric is said to help balance the chemicals and hormones in the brain, like serotonin and dopamine, which play a significant role in controlling the mood, and emotional well-being of a person.